The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in physics that prepares

 Science and technology industries recognize that global competitiveness depends on an educated work force.

 A physics education develops problem-solving skills and provides the ability to apply and adapt scientific

 knowledge within the workplace.
 Because of this training, physicists excel in solving complex problems,

 which allows them to seek employment in a wide range of academic, government, and industrial settings

 well beyond the traditional boundaries of physics.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

-In addition, the Department of Chemistry and Physics offers renewable scholarships through the Donald and Mary Jo
+In addition, the Department of Chemistry and Physics offers scholarships for incoming freshman and continuing students.

 The Catalog of Indiana State University is the document of